UtkJaiswal/property_listing_platform/README.md

 ## Testing

-- For testing with dummy data hit the GET API at `http://localhost:8000/test` and the logs are available for the same
+- For testing with dummy data hit the GET API at `http://localhost:8000/test` and the logs are available in the terminal